Struthiola: Naming and etymology

 The structure of the fruit in its calyx-remnant has been likened to the beak of a sparrow and gave rise to the name "Struthiola", from the Latin strutheus for a sparrow or strouthos for any small bird.

 As usual for such inconspicuous plants, common names are neither very helpful, nor consistent.
 The name "stroop bossie" ("syrup bush") is locally applied to Struthiola ciliata, suggesting that rural children might have been experimenting with sucking the flowers, but such explanations are necessarily speculative.
 One or all species are referred to as "gonna", sometimes qualified, for example "soetgonna" (meaning "sweet gonna", for Struthiola dodecandra), or "aandgonna" ("evening gonna", for Struthiola argentea).
 "Gonna" however, also is variously applied to the recognisably similar genus Passerina and to some other genera in the Thymelaeaceae, such as Dais.
 So are some other variations such as "ganna", but because they are informal and local, it is not practical to be authoritative about the limits to their correct application.

+Species

+There are 31 species assigned to this genus: